Data Efficient Contrastive Learning in Histopathology using Active Sampling: Methods

-The training set is randomly split into two sets: an unlabeled pool $U$ of $99,000$ images and $1000$ to train a proxy model (randomly sampled from the full train set).
-The original test set of size 7180 is used to evaluate the proxy model.
-The size of the subset sampled at each iteration for SSL is 1000, and the number of iterations, $T$, is 20.
-The CL model $f_{\theta}$ was a Resnet18 encoder \cite{he2016deep} connected to a projection head that consisted of 3 fully connected layers with 128 units, the proxy model $f_p$ was a linear layer with 512 units.
-Note that at each iteration, active sampling is done on a randomly selected subset of 10,000 to reduce computation and data redundancy.
+The training set was randomly split into two sets: an unlabeled pool $U$ of $99,000$ images and $1000$ to train a proxy model (randomly sampled from the full train set).
+The original test set of size 7180 was used to evaluate the proxy model.

 As the benchmark, we trained the SimCLR model for 100 epochs using the full unlabeled pool $U$ and evaluated its feature quality by training the proxy model on the small labeled dataset.
 The proxy model was trained for 200 epochs, and its performance was evaluated at 20 epoch intervals on the test set.

+For the proposed actively sampled framework, we set aside a subset of 1000 images (along with their labels) from $U$ and consider it as our labeled set $S_L$ from proxy model fine-tuning.
+The size of the subset sampled at each iteration for SSL is 1000, and the number of iterations, $T$, is 20.
+Note that, at each iteration, active sampling is done on a subset of 10,000 randomly selected from $U^t$ to reduce computation and data redundancy.

-Then we trained the SimCLR model following our proposed framework using a subset of images.
-We considered uncertainty, coreset sampling as our active sampling methods.
+Then we trained the SimCLR model iteratively following our proposed framework using subsets of images.
+We considered uncertainty and coreset sampling as our active sampling methods.
 Also, random sampling of subsets was included as an ablation study to observe the absence of active sampling.
 At each iteration we trained the SimCLR model for 100 epochs and the proxy model for 40 epochs.
 The performance of the proxy model was evaluated at the end of each iteration.
 For both the experiments, the SimCLR model was trained with a learning rate of 0.0001 and the proxy model with a learning rate of 0.001.
-The loss used for SimCLR was normalized cross-entropy with temperature 0.1, and for the classifier we used binary cross-entropy loss.
+The loss used for SimCLR was normalized cross-entropy with temperature ($\tau$) of 0.1, and for the classifier we used binary cross-entropy loss.
 For both models we used the Adam optimizer \cite{kingma2014adam} with $\beta_1=0.9$, $\beta_2=0.999$.
-The training batch size is 128.
+The training batch size was 128.
 Each experiment was run three times, and the average performance is reported.
+The experiments were run using PyTorch on a Quadro RTX 6000.
+Details on Python libraries versions and machine specifications are reported in \ref{app:sw_hw}.